devmnj/todo-denodb-orm-sqlite/readMe.md

 # About
-This is a tutorial for deno begginners `create API using SQLite, Oak-Router, denodb`
+This is a tutorial for deno beginners `create API using SQLite, Oak-Router, denodb`

 I recommend use POSTMAN to test the API requests